Severe Carpal Tunnel Syndrome: Symptoms, Causes & Treatment Options

 From the standpoint of using your hand, at this point it's nearly a non-functioning appendage.
 You still might be able to feel things, but this sensory ability is greatly reduced.
 Unfortunately, hand weakness, loss of dexterity, and temperature insensitivity does improve.

-How do you treat severe carpal tunnel syndrome?
+How to treat severe carpal tunnel syndrome

 best remedies aim to relieve pressure on the median nerve.
 In most cases, relieving the surrounding fluid pressure can make the nerve plump up, and return to its normal self - or very close to it.